 Across the United States, you can generally find three different pump gas ratings :

 - The lowest octane fuel is Regular gasoline.
-Regular fuel will typically have an octane rating of 87.
+Regular fuel will typically have an octane rating of either 85 or 87.

 - The midgrade fuel is Midgrade.
 This octane rating is normally anywhere from 89-90.